kowainik/relude/README.md

   type to infer for the string.
 Use `putTextLn` in this case.
 * Since `show` doesn't come from `Show` anymore, you can't write `Show` instances easily.
 * You can't call `elem` and `notElem` functions over `Set` and `HashSet`.
-These functions were forbidden for these two types because of performance reasons.
+These functions are forbidden for these two types because of performance reasons.
 * `error` takes `Text`.